ttww/Klassenarbeiten/README.md

 ### Setup credentials

 You need to set up the credentials for the classwork and icloud calender.
-For doing this copy the empty template file and adjust the values:
+For doing this, copy the empty template file and adjust the values:
 ```bash
 cp .env-copy-template .env
 ```